Last updated on August 24th, 2023.

-The peninsula is drenched by 14 feet of rain each year as the Olympic mountains strain the moisture out of the clouds which head inland from the Pacific Ocean.
+The peninsula is drenched by 14 feet of rain each year.
+The Olympic mountains strain the moisture out of the clouds which head inland from the Pacific Ocean.
 It sometimes rains every day in November.
 I’ve taken many trips to the peninsula and these pictures come from the only trip when it didn’t rain.
 Rain can play havoc on a fishing trip.
-You fly across the country and drive several hours to the peninsula and then spend several days looking into rain swollen rivers with a foot’s visibility.
-Watch the state’s river gauges and head for the peninsula when rivers are falling after a big rain.
+You fly across the country and drive several hours to the peninsula.
+Then spend several days looking into rain swollen rivers with a foot’s visibility.
+Then watch the state’s river gauges and head for the peninsula when rivers are falling after a big rain.

-The rain creates a temperate rain forest of moss, fern, lichen, hemlock, cedar and douglas fir.
+The rain creates a temperate rainforest of moss, fern, lichen, hemlock, cedar and douglas fir.
 Sometimes even the air seems green.
-The world’s largest western red cedar and largest sitka spruce are in the rain forest.
-Much of the interior of the peninsula is national park which means old growth timber which supports elk and bear and cougars.
-The Olympic National Park has been reintroducing fishers (small carnivorous mammals which are from the weasel family) to the rain forest after they were almost hunted and trapped to extinction.
+The world’s largest western red cedar and largest sitka spruce are in the rainforest.
+Much of the interior of the peninsula is national park.
+That means old growth timber which supports elk and bear and cougars.
+The Olympic National Park has been reintroducing fishers (small carnivorous mammals from the weasel family) to the rain forest.
+They had almost been hunted and trapped to extinction.

-Six rivers run west through the rain forest to the ocean and they are home to sea-run rainbow trout or steelhead which can weigh in excess of 30 pounds.
-These fast glacial-sourced rivers aren’t capable of producing enough food to sustain a large population of huge fish so most of the rainbows run to the sea just like scottish brown trout which flee the sterile peat stained lochs and burns for the fertile bays of the Atlantic.
+Six rivers run west through the rainforest to the ocean.
+They are home to sea-run rainbow trout or steelhead which can weigh in excess of 30 pounds.
+These fast glacial-sourced rivers aren’t capable of producing enough food to sustain a large population of huge fish.
+So most of the rainbows run to the sea.
+Just like Scottish brown trout which flee the sterile peat stained lochs and burn for the fertile bays of the Atlantic.

-The major steelhead rivers (north to south) have magical Indian names: The Sol Duc, Calawah, the Bogachiel, the Hoh, the Queets and the Quinault.
-When the fish are in the lower reaches, these rivers can get crowded with gear anglers using plugs, eggs and yarn flies.
-A 30-45 minute walk away from a road may put you on a riffle which will take you an hour to fish.
+The major steelhead rivers (north to south) have magical Indian names.
+The Sol Duc, Calawah, the Bogachiel, the Hoh, the Queets and the Quinault.
+When the fish are in the lower reaches, these rivers can get crowded with gear anglers.
+They use plugs, eggs and yarn flies.
+A 30-45 minute walk away from a road may put you on a riffle.
+That riffle will take you an hour to fish.
 It also helps to fish the higher reaches of steams above boat launches.

 There is a simplicity to winter tackle.
 Most of what you need can fit into a couple pockets of a shorty Patagonia rain jacket.
 A 15 foot spey rod is ideal for the long casts and mends necessary for presenting large flies on a downstream drift.
 Most northwest steelheaders use a type V or type VI 15′ sink tip line.
 The rest of the line floats.
 A sinking tip is handy when you need to mend the fly to slow the swing across the current.
 Leaders consist of 4 feet of 12-15 pound Maxima Ultragreen or Fluorocarbon.
 You don’t want anything longer than that because your fly will be fishing above your fly line.
 Low and slow and close to the bottom is where you want to be.

 There are two schools of thought on flies: the pragmatic and the romantic.
 The pragmatist uses flies which are easy to tie because they’ll get snagged on the river bottom.
-My friend fishes a 2/0 white marabou spider and catches more than his fair share of steelhead.
-I like to fish elegant spey flies which were invented by Syd Glasso, a high school teacher in Forks, a small timber town in the middle of the rainforest.
+Hence my friend fishes a 2/0 white marabou spider and catches more than his fair share of steelhead.
+I like to fish elegant spey flies.
+They were invented by Syd Glasso, a high school teacher in Forks, a small timber town in the middle of the rainforest.
 I’ve written before about the Black Heron and the Sol Duc Spey.
-I also enjoy fishing Glasso’s version of a polar shrimp.
+I also enjoy fishing Syd Glasso’s version of a polar shrimp.